polkadot-js/api/docs/start/api.query.subs.md

 # Streaming queries

 Previously we explained the concepts between `api.query`.
-In this section we will expand on that knowledge to introduce subscriptions (akin to what we found in `api.rpc`) as well as introducing the ability to perform multiple queries at once over a single RPC call.
+In this section we will expand on that knowledge to introduce subscriptions (akin to what we found in `api.rpc`) to stream results from the state, as it changes between blocks.

 ## Subcriptions

-As in the case with `api.rpc` subscriptions, query subscriptions follow exactly the same form - an actual call is augmented with a callback to return the current state value, update as it changes.
-As an example extending on what we had previously -
+As in the case with `api.rpc` subscriptions, query subscriptions follow exactly the same form - an actual call is augmented with a callback to return the current state value that is updated as the underlying value changes.
+As an example, we can extend on what we had previously -

 ```js
 ...